Explore Azure Databricks

 As in many Spark environments, Databricks supports the use of notebooks to combine notes and interactive code cells that you can use to explore data.

-5. In the catalog Explorer page when the products page has been created, in the Create button menu, select Notebook to create a notebook.
+- In the Catalog Explorer page when the products table has been created, in the Create button menu, select Notebook to create a notebook.

 Save the visualization and observe that it is displayed in the notebook, like this: